 Subject to demand and availability NC currently offers twelve, two-day workshops.
 These are titled Utilities and Activities; Electricity; Plumbing; Vents; Voids; Doors; Windows; Joinery; Masonry; Bio-aggregate; Plaster; Paper and Paint.
 By default, each workshop focuses on an easily resolvable common problem relating to energy and moisture.
 However, the learning outcomes depend on the needs of the apprentice practitioner.
 Some attend to gain insight, others to become delivery practitioners.
 Practitioners self-determine their education pathway.
 Breadth and depth of participation are tracked: generalist, specialist, trainer or coach.

 As stated in the description above, each training event has an open day.
-An opportunity to observe before jumping in, take a look first hand at the interventions and to meet those who are currently participating.
-Existing delivery practitioners also often to share their experience.
-They enjoy critiquing the work and helping with the completion and clean down.
+An opportunity to observe before jumping in, take a look first-hand at the interventions and meet those who are currently participating.
+Existing delivery practitioners also often share their experiences.
+They enjoy critiquing the work and helping with the completion and clean-down.
 This is a sociable opportunity that often continues afterwards when discussions move to a local public house.
 There are also free informative evenings where practitioners have the opportunity to share stories and present their work.

-The RMI sector is fragmented, self-managing organisation, far from the holistic methods of the past.
+The RMI sector is a fragmented, self-managing organisation, far from the holistic methods of the past.
 Without facilitating a little joined-up thinking, with each improvement comes unintended consequences that result in a smörgåsbord of damage to the original fabric.
 This unwitting damage has a negative impact on the performance and energy consumption of our historic dwellings.
 And now a new wave of improvement threatens the original fabric, energy-retrofitting.
 Regulatory standards are being applied, fitting well with the command structure of the new build construction industry.
-However, it is contrary to the existing self-organising structure of home-improvement.
-Without effecting change, the regulated approach, such as PAS 2035 could further marginalise the existing RMI sector – the 97%.
+However, it is contrary to the existing self-organising structure of home improvement.
+Without effecting change, the regulated approach, such as PAS 2035 could further marginalise the existing RMI sector – ‘the 97%’.
 All RMI work has the potential to have a more positive impact on energy and comfort.

 Despite appearances, the RMI sector is not a single organisation, effecting change is therefore challenging.
 In its favour, the sector is already a self-organising system, synonymous with a Teal organisation.A Tool is required for the whole to operate as if one organisation: a system.
 A way of thinking that supports quality advice and work by gathering, critiquing and disseminating information and objectives.For this to be possible, the RMI sector needs to be part of the broader conversation.
 Such an organisation could then question objectives and observe varying methods to effect change.Connecting the circle of learning to enhance both product-lead research and tacit knowledge.